ParamD12/Coffee-Shop-Sales-Data-Analysis/README.md

 - `product_type`: Type of product (e.g., Coffee, Tea, Pastry)
 - `product_detail`: Detailed description of the product
 - `size`: Size of the product (e.g., Small, Medium, Large)
-Month: Numeric value representing the month of the transaction Month Name: Name of the month
+- `Month`: Numeric value representing the month of the transaction
+- `Month Name`: Name of the month
-Day of Week: Numeric value representing the day of the week Day Name: Name of the day (e.g., Monday, Tuesday)
+- `Day of Week`: Numeric value representing the day of the week
+- `Day Name`: Name of the day (e.g., Monday, Tuesday)
-Hour: Hour of the transaction
+- `Hour`: Hour of the transaction